Resrcify/Resrcify.SharedKernel/src/Resrcify.SharedKernel.Caching/README.md

     ```

 ## Configuration
-To use the caching service, configure it in your application's startup code or dependency injection setup.
+To use this library, configure it in your application's startup code or dependency injection setup.

-Example:
 ```csharp
 using Resrcify.SharedKernel.Caching.Abstractions;
 using Resrcify.SharedKernel.Caching.Primitives;